Biacco42/qmk_for_ergodox/readme.md

 ## Additional language support

 In `quantum/keymap_extras/`, you'll see various language files - these work the same way as the alternative layout ones do.
-Most are defined by their two letter country/language code followed by an underscore and a 4-letter abbreviation of its name. `FR_UGRV` which will result in a `ù` when using a software-implemented AZERTY layout.
+Most are defined by their two letter country/language code followed by an underscore and a 4-letter abbreviation of its name. `FR_UGRV` which will result in a `Ã¹` when using a software-implemented AZERTY layout.
 It's currently difficult to send such characters in just the firmware (but it's being worked on - see Unicode support).

 ## Unicode support